LCC-CIT/CS295N-CourseMaterials/Labs/CodeReviewGuide.md

 - Does it compile without errors?
 - Does it run without throwing exceptions or crashing?
 - Does it meet all the requirements for this lab assignment?
+- Is the code written using correct style and best coding practices?

 ## Aspects of coding style to check